spryker/spryker-docs/docs/pbc/all/warehouse-management-system/202212.0/base-shop/inventory-management-feature-overview.md

 You can define the warehouse address that will be used as the shipping origin address by importing the warehouse address data.
 For details about the import file, see [File details: warehouse_address.csv](/docs/pbc/all/warehouse-management-system/{{page.version}}/base-shop/import-data/file-details-warehouse-address.csv.html).

-### Warehouse assignment to order items (with Avalara integration only)
+### Avalara: Warehouse assignment to order items

-{% info_block warningBox %}

 By default, a warehouse is not linked to a sales order item.
-The logic described below applies only when [Avalara](/docs/scos/user/features/{{site.version}}/tax-feature-overview.html) is integrated into your project.
+The logic described below applies only when [Avalara](/docs/pbc/all/tax-management/{{page.version}}/avalara/avalara.html) is integrated into your project.
 That is, it is used to get warehouse addresses to calculate taxes in the USA.

-{% endinfo_block %}

 During the checkout, once a buyer entered delivery addresses for all order items, be it a [single delivery](/docs/scos/user/features/{{site.version}}/order-management-feature-overview/split-delivery-overview.html) or a split delivery, the order items are assigned to warehouses to fulfill them.